Authors: Dr. Jean-Paul Rodrigue, Dr. Theo Notteboom and Dr. Athanasios Pallis

 Adaptive forecasting allows a port or port-related company to plug in various variables to gauge the potential outcomes of a single course of action from multiple angles.
-Whilst including more variability in the forecast, this method also forces the port or port company to think in terms of uncertain outcomes and take new variables from their external environment into account.
+While including more variability in the forecast, this method also forces the port or port company to think in terms of uncertain outcomes and take new variables from their external environment into account.
 However, the abundance of data and variables makes selection cumbersome.
-It might therefore be more difficult to implement and create than historical trend forecasting.
+Therefore, it might be more difficult to implement and create than historical trend forecasting.
 Adaptive port planning can serve as a complement to more traditional port planning approaches.

 A more detailed discussion on forecasting methods and tools (using traffic forecasting as an example) is provided in Chapter 7.3.
 Port planning and development.